Using A Password Manager Or Moving To A New One

 Your Bitwarden two-step login recovery code:

-XXXX 0C5H Y2ZJH XXXX 2 4GNP XXXX 2AMJ - Two-step Login FAQs
+XXXX 0C5H Y2ZJH XXXX 2 4GNP XXXX 2AMJ - Two-Step Login FAQs

 - Encryption